sendgrid/docs/source/User_Guide/Setting_Up_Your_Server/warming_up.md

 Below are a few suggested schedules for ramping up your sending:

 {% anchor h3 %}
+Automated IP Warmup
+{% endanchor %}

+With our API V3, we have created a way for you to [automate your IP warmup process]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup.html).
+Please do checkout the manual methods, so that you can understand how IP warmup worked before SendGrid automated the process.

+{% anchor h3 %}
 For marketing email & marketing campaigns
 {% endanchor %}